Are antidepressants during pregnancy safe? The answer is in your DNA

 Up to 20% of pregnant women experience mood changes.
 Approximately 2–3% of pregnant women take antidepressants during pregnancy, including treatment of pre-existing depression, and even more mothers need treatment after birth for post-partum depression.

 A recent national health records study of 30,630 mothers examined which antidepressants used during pregnancy are associated with specific congenital disabilities.
-This case-control study of infants with birth defects and over 11,000 healthy babies identified a link between specific antidepressants and birth defects.
-Selective serotonin reuptake inhibitors (SSRIs) are the most commonly used antidepressants, but only venlafaxine (Effexor) and bupropion (Wellbutrin) were linked to an elevated risk of birth defects such as heart abnormalities.
+This case-control study of infants with birth defects and over 11,000 healthy babies identified a link between particular antidepressants and birth defects.
+Selective serotonin reuptake inhibitors (SSRIs) are the most commonly used antidepressants, but some women might take other types of antidepressants (SNRIs, TCAs).
+Amongst all antidepressants, only venlafaxine (Effexor) and bupropion (Wellbutrin) were linked to an elevated risk of birth defects such as heart abnormalities.
 This study supports that taking an antidepressant during pregnancy carries a small or non-existent risk of fetal/congenital malformations.
 At the same time, untreated maternal depression has its own risks for both mothers and newborns due to lower quality of life and maternal care.
 With careful medication selection and dosage, most women can take antidepressants with minimal risk to themselves and their babies.

 Altered drug metabolism of antidepressants during pregnancy

-We all know that a great deal of change happens to a woman’s body during pregnancy.
+We all know that a lot of change happens to a woman’s body during pregnancy.
 This includes changes in the metabolism of medications that can impact the effectiveness of antidepressants.
-The metabolism of many antidepressants is dependent on liver enzymes, specifically two enzymes called CYP2D6 and CYP2C19.
-These are responsible for the clearance of medications from the body.
+The metabolism of many antidepressants is dependent on liver enzymes.
+Specifically, two enzymes called CYP2D6 and CYP2C19 are responsible for the clearance of medications from the body.
 Their activity is altered by pregnancy in different ways.
-Therefore, some antidepressants can become less effective, while others may cause negative side effects due to increased drug concentration in the bloodstream.
+Therefore, some antidepressants can become less effective, while others may cause adverse side effects due to increased drug concentration in the bloodstream.

 Your DNA determines the effectiveness and toxicity of antidepressants during pregnancy